Dilwale Dulhania Le Jayenge

-Many critics praised the film, which connected with different segments of society by simultaneously promoting strong family values and the following of one's own heart.
+Dilwale Dulhania Le Jayenge was released on 20 October 1995, and received widespread acclaim from critics.
+Many critics praised the performances of Kajol and Khan as well as their chemistry, and the film's blend of simultaneously promoting strong family values and the following of one's own heart.
 Its success led other filmmakers to target the non-resident Indian audience, which was deemed more lucrative for them.
 It spawned many imitations of its story and style and homages to specific scenes.
 Dilwale Dulhania Le Jayenge was one of only three Hindi films in the reference book 1001 Movies You Must See Before You Die, and was placed twelfth on the British Film Institute's list of top Indian films of all time.
-In 2012, the film was included by critics Rachel Dwyer and Sanam Hasan in the 2012 British Film Institute Sight & Sound 1000 greatest films of all time.
-It is considered as the longest-running film in the history of Indian cinema due to that fact that it is still being shown in a cinema called Maratha Mandir theatre in Mumbai as of 2022.
+In 2012, the film was included by critics Rachel Dwyer and Sanam Hasan in the 2012 British Film Institute Sight & Sound 1,000 greatest films of all time.
+The film is considered to be the longest-running film in the history of Indian cinema, as it's still being shown at the Maratha Mandir in Mumbai since its release on 20 October 1995, as of March 2025.